melsman/mlkit/README.md

 This version of the compiler is based on region inference and has the following features:

-- An X64 native backend for Linux and macOS, and an Arm64 native backend for macOS on Apple Silicon.
+- An X64 native backend for Linux, and an Arm64 native backend for macOS on Apple Silicon.

 - Memory allocation directives (both allocation and deallocation) are